2026 Men's Rugby League World Cup: Venues

-Group stage
+Pool stage

-In October 2025, it was reported that the tournament would be played with one group of four and two groups of three, with the top two from Group A advancing to the semi-finals, and the top team advancing from Group B and C. Group B and C will play three games as Group A, by playing the teams in the opposite groups.
+In October 2025, it was reported that the tournament would be played with one group of four and two groups of three, with the top two from Group A advancing to the semi-finals, and the top two teams advancing from Group B or C. Group B and C will play three games as Group A, by playing the teams in the opposite groups.